Bankruptcy Attorney in Queens

 We must note that some types of debt cannot be discharged, such as student loans and child support payments.
 Additionally, to file for Chapter 7 bankruptcy, you must pass New York’s means test.
 It is a way of determining whether you have enough disposable income to pay off your debt.
 If you do not pass the means test, Chapter 13 bankruptcy may be a better option.

-Chapter 13
+Chapter 13 Bankruptcy

-This form of bankruptcy allows you to restructure your debts and create a repayment plan over the course of three to five years.
+This form of bankruptcy allows you to restructure your debts and create a repayment plan over three to five years.
 It is a good option for those who do not qualify for Chapter 7 or have significant assets they wish to protect from liquidation, such as a home or car.
 Under this chapter, you keep your property while making regular payments to creditors through a court-appointed trustee.

 Read More Read Less